ekazanov/BaseApp/README.md

  * The good multiprocessing application is much more reliable.
  * It reduces application complexity.
  * It solves the famous GIL problem.
- * It allows to use few frameworks with event loops in the separate processes.
+ * It allows using few frameworks with event loops in the separate processes.

 # Features #

-The multiprocessing module allows to develop following architectures:
+The multiprocessing module allows developing following architectures:

  * The main process and the number of the different workers.
 Main process and workers can send messages to each other.